 Urban planners believe that investing in connecting their cities to the IoT will bolster their social and economic progress.

 Experts predict that by 2025 there could be more than 30 billion devices on the Internet of Things (IoT)1.
 As technology for and on the IoT continues to grow, so do the networks needing to sustain it.

-While many of these devices will be connected by wireless networks, many will require wireline fiber-optic connections.
-And, with fiber-optic cables as the backbone of advanced wireless networks like 5G, almost the entire IoT be reliant upon on fiber networks.
+With fiber-optic technology as the backbone of advanced wireless networks like 5G and Wi-Fi 6, almost the entire IoT will be reliant on fiber infrastructure.

 The expansion of fiber-optic networks is an important component of our modern infrastructure in the age of the IoT.
-Fiber is and will continue to be the backbone technology which connects us to the Internet of Things and ultimately to each other.
+Fiber is and will continue to be the best backbone technology to connect us to the Internet of Things and ultimately to each other.

 Hunter Communications is committed to building fiber-optic infrastructure throughout Southern Oregon and Northern California.
 Because fiber networks are vital to modern life and participation on the IoT, Hunter is dedicated to bringing fiber-optic internet to local businesses and residents.